-Make no mistake, the workplace is full of questionable situations.
-That’s what our new Ask HR mailbag series is all about.
+Boo!
+The workplace is full of questionable (and spooky) situations.
+That’s what this month’s Ask HR mailbag is all about.

 Get the latest news from Namely about HR, payroll, and benefits.